Superschnizel/Obsidian-Moviegrabber/README.md

 To use this plugin you need to create an API key for the OMDb [here](http://www.omdbapi.com/apikey.aspx) and also a Youtube Data API Key as described [here](https://developers.google.com/youtube/v3/docs#calling-the-api). and set these in the plugin settings.

-To search for a movie, simply call the command `Search movie`
+To search for a movie or series, simply call the command `Search movie` or `Search series`

 # Using the generated notes with Dataview and custom CSS